shanthi1710/SLASHMARK-React-Internship/README.md

 ### Final Task: React Chat Application
 Develop an advanced real-time chat application using React.
 Implement features like user authentication, private messaging, group chats, and message history.

-## Getting Started
-Each project folder contains its own README with detailed instructions on how to set up and run the project locally.
-Make sure to follow the instructions carefully to get started with each project.